adeniszczyc/Funicular.js/README.md

     git clone git@github.com:adeniszczyc/Funicular.js.git
     ```
 2. Ensure your Kinect is plugged into USB and connected to a power source.
-3. From Terminal, run the Python websocket file
+3. From Terminal, run the Python websocket file:
   ```
   $ python server.py
   ```